 If you have got all the money in the world, then fill your boots – spend your money on whatever makes you happy and enjoy every single minute of it.

-BUT if you are thinking about purchasing an advent calendar that costs more than a couple of quid, and are wanting to spend less at Christmas, are in debt or are putting it on a credit card that you don’t intend to pay off in full, then read on.
+BUT if you are thinking about purchasing an expensive advent calendar, and are wanting to spend less at Christmas, are in debt or are putting it on a credit card that you don’t intend to pay off in full, then read on.

 John Lewis are selling an Edinburgh Gin advent calendar!
 When I discovered it was £100, that was no chance of me buying it.
 Could I afford it?
 Yes.
 Would I have to go into debt to buy it?
 No. Does that mean that I should buy it?
 No!

 However, lots of other people must have bought it, because it was out of stock and the number of people who said they had bought it on the Facebook post was astounding.

 Why do I think it is a ridiculous amount of money to spend on an advent calendar?

 Firstly, although I am not religious (though my mum did try her best by sending me to Sunday School for years.
-Mind you, I think that is probably what put me off!), I think that Christmas should be about giving, being kind to others and enjoying time with family and friends.
-I don’t think it should be about how much money we spend or how much debt we can build up.
+I think that is probably what put me off religion!), I think that Christmas should be about giving, being kind to others and enjoying time with family and friends.
+I don’t think it should be about how much money we spend, or how much debt we can build up.